Frijol/climate-change/GLOSSARY.md

 ## FIDVR
 fault induced delayed voltage recovery: a temporary dip in voltage causes a power supply stall [Hiskens, 24][Hiskens]

+## Fischer-Tropsch process
+also called the Fischer-Tropsch Synthesis or F-T. A set of chemical reactions that produces synfuel from a combination of carbon dioxide gas and hydrogen gas [wiki](https://simple.wikipedia.org/wiki/Fischer-Tropsch_process)

 ## FIT
 feed-in tariffs, a long-term guaranteed incentive to resource owners based on the enegy produced (in kWh) and not based on demand [EPRI, 12][EPRI]